Royal Commission on Fuel and Engines: Resistance

 The first two reports recommended that storage be adequate for four years' supply.
 However, when signing them, Lambert, who was a Civil Lord of the Admiralty, added caveats that the quantity to be stored was estimated for peacetime, and that estimates for wartime were needed.
 Lambert also noted the importance of a continued coal supply, but the fact that none of the commissioners was an expert in coal "made its conclusions foregone."
 Among the most significant of these were that fuel oil was vital to the Navy; that it was best used in internal combustion engines; that the United Kingdom should keep large reserves of it; and that the Admiralty needed to become "a large-scale buyer".
 The Commission influenced the British government's decision in 1914 to buy a controlling, 51% stake in the Anglo-Persian Oil Company, of which BP is the successor.

 Result

-Over the course of the three-year period, Fisher filed three reports on oil integration to Churchill.
-Churchill used these reports to establish three leading guidelines in oil integration:
+Over the course of the three-year period, Fisher filed three reports on oil integration to Churchill, who used those reports to establish three leading guidelines in oil integration: